ChadProbert/celerity/README.md

 Type a space after a site's shortcut to search directly on that site:

-- `y JavaScript` ➜ Searches YouTube for "JavaScript" videos
+- `y JavaScript tutorial` ➜ Search YouTube for "JavaScript tutorial" videos
-- `a Why is JavaScript so popular?` ➜ Prompts ChatGPT with a question
+- `a Why is JavaScript so popular?` ➜ Prompt ChatGPT with a question
-- `s Lofi coding` ➜ Searches Spotify for "Lofi coding" songs
+- `s Lofi coding` ➜ Search Spotify for "Lofi coding" songs, playlists and podcasts

 ### Path Navigation